largecats/spark-notes/glossary.md

 folders by country, see [here](https://mungingdata.com/apache-spark/partitionby/).
 When reading data, can filter by partition to skip unneeded data.

-**Memory partition** Partitions of data in memory used by computation in Spark.
-E.g.,

-* Changing memory partitions:`df.repartition(100)` will split data to 100 partitions for Spark to work on, and `df.coalesce(10)` will collapse data to 10 partitions (if original number of partitions is larger than `n`, then `df.coalesce(n)` won't change the partitions).
-* Writing partitions to disk
-  * `df.repartition(200).write.parquet("xxx")` will generate 200 parquet files on disk, data in each file is distributed randomly.
-  * `df.repartition(5).write.partitionBy($"country").parquet("xxx")` will first generate 5 partitions of randomly distributed data and then split each partition based on country.
-That is, for each of the 5 partitions, there will be 1 separate parquet file for each country to put under `/country=a,b,c`, etc. The result is 1 folder for each unique country, which contains up to 5 parquet files (if a partition has no record, no parquet file will be generated for it), so the maximum number of parquet files is 5 * number of countries.
-  * `df.repartition($"country").write.option("maxRecordsPerFile", 10).partitionBy($"country").parquet("xxx")` will create 1 folder of parquet files for each country, and each parquet files has <= 10 records.
 * Reading partitions from disk: Partitions of data read from `spark.read.parquet` are determined by (see [here](https://medium.com/swlh/building-partitions-for-processing-data-files-in-apache-spark-2ca40209c9b7))
   * spark.default.parallelism (default is the total number of executor cores of the Spark application, see [here](https://spark.apache.org/docs/2.3.0/configuration.html))
   * spark.sql.files.maxPartitionBytes (default 128MB)